Extreme Weather Procedures

-In case of extreme weather conditions that may cause Midland College to delay or cancel classes and/or the opening of offices, the college will use the following procedure:
+In case of extreme weather conditions that may cause Midland College sites in Midland County to delay or cancel classes and/or the opening of offices, the college will use the following procedure:

 III.
-The Community Relations office will monitor the information reported by the television stations, their websites and mrt.com, and make follow-up phone calls to correct messages, if necessary.
-Concerns about the MC information being broadcast should be communicated to the Dean of Community Relations & Special Events, 432/853-7099.
+Staff in the Institutional Advancement and Marketing & Communications offices will monitor the information reported by the television stations, their websites and mrt.com, and make follow-up phone calls to correct messages, if necessary.
+Concerns about the MC information being broadcast should be communicated to the Director of Marketing & Communications, (432) 312-2904.
 Please be aware that, depending on other news events, unless the station is using their constant, on-air “news scroller,” updates may not be given for 15 or 20 minutes, so please monitor the station for 30 minutes before calling.

-AFTER THE BAD WEATHER DAY IS OVER, the Community Relations & Special Events Office will reset the switchboard message and notify the MC webmaster to remove the message from the website.
+AFTER THE BAD WEATHER DAY IS OVER, the Marketing & Communications Office will reset the switchboard message and notify the MC webmaster to remove the message from the website.

 Apply to MC Now